Chap 22 The Climax at

 seventeen-year-old volunteer when he joined the Navy in World War II.
 He

-second year at the University of Cincinnati.
-Unlike my father, Fee had
+starting his second year at the University of Cincinnati.
+Unlike my

-never experienced hunger.
-He had a remarkable young woman who loved him,
+father, Fee had never experienced hunger.
+He had a remarkable young

 memorabilia strewn throughout that VFW hall where his frat party was